viamrobotics/docs/docs/use-cases/create-module.md

 ## Write a module

-Generally, to write a module, you:
+Generally, to write a module, you will complete the following steps:

-1. [Define a new resource model](#define-a-new-resource-model) to define all the capabilities of your model.
+1. Define a new resource model to define all the capabilities of your model.
-1. [Write an entry point (main program) file](#write-an-entry-point-main-program-file) to serve as the central interface to those new capabilities.
+1. Write an entry point (main program) file to serve as the central interface to those new capabilities.
-1. [Compile or package](#compile-or-package-your-module) the model definition file or files, main program file, and any supporting files into a single executable file (a module) that can be run by `viam-server`.
+1. Compile or package the model definition file or files, main program file, and any supporting files into a single executable file (a module) that can be run by `viam-server`.

 While you can certainly combine the resource model definition and the main program code into a single file if desired (for example, a single `main.py` program that includes both the model definition and the `main()` program that uses it), this guide will use separate files for each.